 She was also named the 2017 Horizon Award Winner through Cassian Elwes, Christine Vachon and Lynette Howell - Taylor at the Sundance Film Festival.
 As well as a recipient of the Adrienne Shelly Foundation grant and a directing fellow for Film Independent's residency program Project Involve.
 Additionally, she is one of the winners for the #NewView Film Competition with Glamour and Girlgaze which champions the voices of female filmmakers.
 She is also one of the filmmakers in the Tisch Other Showcase that focuses on diverse artists whose voices are underrepresented in the television industry.

-Recently, she directed a branded short film on the #MeToo founder Tarana Burke for Levi’s and Girlgaze.
+She has worked with brands like Levi’s, Uber, OkayAfrica and Girlgaze.
+Recently, she directed a branded short film entitled She’s Revolutionary on the #MeToo founder Tarana Burke for Levi’s and Girlgaze.
+This film was awarded Best Documentary through the Audience Awards.

 B.Monét won the 2018 Best Graduate Feature Screenplay for her feature film Q.U.E.E.N.
 She is a recipient of the Will & Jada Smith Family Foundation grant at Fusion Film Festival as well as a finalist in the Women in Film Mini Upfronts Program and a Sundance Women’s Financing Intensive Project Fellow for her first feature film Q.U.E.E.N.